maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 ## <a id="fontimagesource"></a>Use FontImageSource for beautiful icons

-5. We want to update the toolbar button to something that looks a little better.
+5. The first step in making this app beautiful is to update the toolbar button to look a little better.
 This is done by using the `FontImageSource` capabilities available in Xamarin.Forms 4.0 and later.
-We have added the font file to the projects for you, and added the font as an app-wide `StaticResource`.
-To change the toolbar icon, replace the `ToolbarItem.IconImageSource` code in the `TodoListPage.xaml` file with:
+The necessary font file has already been to the projects for you, and has been added as an app-wide `StaticResource`.
+To change the toolbar icon, replace the `ToolbarItem.IconImageSource` code in the **TodoListPage.xaml** file with:

     ```xml
     <ToolbarItem.IconImageSource>